 The overall number of pages in the coursework is 25-30.
 The minimum number of references is 35.
+The minimum number of examples in Practical part is 30.
 References should include works by both Russian and international scholars (at least 15% of the reference list).
 The list should include works by scholars published within the last five years.